highlightxyz/generative-onchain-tools/README.md

 Additionally, the HL FileSystem is compatible with historically relevant file systems on Ethereum, such as Mathcastles and ETHFS.
 Some libaries deployed via these file systems on Ethereum mainnet (chainId: 1) are also present in the list below.

-On some chains, such as OP-stack based L2s (Optimism, Base, Zora), it is critical to gzip large libraries to inable in-chain render use-cases, since the L2 places a limit on the amount of data that can be returned by a view function.
+On some chains, such as OP-stack based L2s (Optimism, Base, Zora), it is critical to gzip large libraries to enable in-chain render use-cases, since the L2 places a limit on the amount of data that can be returned by a view function.

 | Chain    | File                          | Deployments File (containing file addresses)                                                                                                                             | Deployer                                                                                                 |
 |----------|-------------------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------|----------------------------------------------------------------------------------------------------------|